 Further help on accessibility

-For more information on making the web easier to use, please visit the BBC’s accessibility website My Web My Way, which includes guides showing how you can change your browser, computer, keyboard and mouse settings to make the web more accessible for you.
+For more information on making the web easier to use, please visit the My Computer My Way, which includes guides showing how you can change your browser, computer, keyboard and mouse settings to make the web more accessible for you.

 There are also controls in your web browser which will modify the text size.
 Most browsers allow you to resize text or change the magnification by holding down CTRL and + to increase size and CTRL and – to decrease size.
 CTRL and 0 resets the size back to normal.
 Mac users should replace CTRL with the Command key.